hadze/machinelearning/README.md

 ## dockerfile
 Kaggle is a good place to learn machine learning and data science.
 I think its docker image is a good option for data science development environment for the following scenarios:
-* if I want to do local experiments for Kaggle’s kernel-only competitions, this is exactly the same environment of Kaggle kernels; and it is can be kept up-to-date by simply rebuilding the latest images.
+* if you want to do local experiments for Kaggle’s kernel-only competitions, this is exactly the same environment of Kaggle kernels
-* for everything else, the list of packages included in the image is built by the Kaggle community and therefore includes most useful tools that I know or don’t know about; this is much easier than building your own list of packages.
+* for everything else, the list of packages included in the image is built by the Kaggle community and therefore includes most useful tools that one know or don’t know about; this is much easier than building your own list of packages.

 This Dockerfile here contains the environment which is used and proposed by kaggle for general competitions.
 If you don't want to use the "all-round" variant, I have also created some yaml files in the subfolders, which only contain the minimal config of required libraries.